spencerpete/my-writing-assistant/README.md

 ## SWOT Analysis

 ### Strengths:
-I have a pretty strong understanding of React and implementing CRUD
+I have a pretty strong understanding of React and implementing CRUD so the initial functionality will be easy.

 ### Weaknesses:
 Im worried my site is too basic, I want to add more features to the site to make it more dynamic than a simple text input.